• Skip to primary navigation

 Fay Woodhouse

 Fay Woodhouse is a professional historian who has written histories for the university, public, community and private sectors.
 In 2017 she edited and published Robert Russell: artist of early Melbourne by Patricia Hawkins.
-Fay is a Fellow of the School of Historical and Philosophical Studies, University of Melbourne, and was a Victorian researcher for the Australian Dictionary of Biography 2010-2019.
+Fay is an Honary Principal Fellow of the School of Historical and Philosophical Studies, University of Melbourne, and was a former Victorian researcher for the Australian Dictionary of Biography 2010-2019.
 She was editor of La Trobeana, 2002-2008, and a continuing member of the Editorial Committee from 2014 to the present.
 She also served on the Events Committee.

 Daryl Ross